Reading Comprehension and Vocabulary are Connected

 - Introduce new words slowly with a consistent review.

-- Quiz kids periodically the new vocabulary words asking for synonyms or for them to use the word in a sentence.
+- Quiz kids periodically the new vocabulary words by asking for synonyms or for them to use the word in a sentence.

 Another activity is to play a weekly card game.
 The card games rotate each week from word structure games that build vocabulary to specific vocabulary games that build word associations.